ncsu-csc512-project/part2-dev/SeminalInputFeaturesDetection/report.md

 Semantics of I/O APIs: For complex scenarios (like fopen and getc), incorporate the semantics of the I/O operation.
 This would help understand how the size of a file or other such attributes influence the program's execution.
 Integration with Build Systems: The project can be further integrated with build systems to automate the process of applying these passes during the build phase.
-Visualization: In the future, a visualization tool can be developed to provide a graphical representation of how different variables are influenced by external input.
-Conclusion

-Our LLVM passes provide a foundational approach to detect seminal input features in programs.
-This analysis can be vital for various applications and offers a step towards understanding the influence of external inputs on program execution.

 ## Prerequisites